KostasSliazas/project-kitten/README.md

 My last project, web-based tools and links for Developers and Creators.
 (To reset to defaults use [ctrl + `] (clears localStorage)).

-Please note: by downloading or using this project, you agree to take care and responsibility for your own use.

 ## Table of Contents

 * [Screenshots](#screenshots)